Work Preservation Fund, Inc.

 Agencies

-• varied from the required specifications of the project;
+• deviated from the projects required specifications

 The California Labor Code 1773.3 (below) requires an awarding agency to alert the Dept. of Industrial Relations of most public works projects.
 You can use the link provided to register the project.